Pondosa, California

 Pondosa is an unincorporated community in Siskiyou County, California, United States.
 Pondosa is 33.5 mi east-southeast of Mount Shasta, and is located along a former branch line of the McCloud Railway.
 A post office opened in Pondosa in 1925.
 The community was named after the ponderosa pine by Elmer E. Hall.

+Pondosa existed largely as a logging town, with Pondosa School District established from November 1925 to July 1933.
+Some structures became the property of McCloud school district.
+The school was later repurposed as Pondosa Branch Library, circa 1938.
+Sometime near 1933 logging tapered off and the area largely depopulated.